reydelleon/civicdata.github.io/_posts/2015-06-09-louisville-property-tax-tree-canopy-map-open-data.md

 Tax Value comes from the Sheriff's Department [online tax roll for 2014](http://www.jcsoky.org/download/taxfiledownloads.htm).

 Tree Coverage and parcel outlines come from [Louisville Metro's open data portal](http://portal.louisvilleky.gov/dataset/utcdata).

+**Thanks**

+We would like like to thank [Lyzi Diamond](https://twitter.com/lyzidiamond), [Maptime](https://twitter.com/maptimelou) founder, for personally teaching us how map such large quantities of data using [Mapbox](https://twitter.com/mapbox), the [mayor](https://twitter.com/louisvillemayor) and [Ted Smith](https://twitter.com/tedsmithphd) and [Matthew Gotth-Olsen](https://twitter.com/mattgolsen) for having transparent and open government data, and Maria Koetter at the [Sustainability Office](https://twitter.com/SustainLou) for creating the study data.